usnistgov/800-63-3/sp800-63d/vot_mapping.md

 Any discrepancy in the assessed and implemented assurance level SHOULD be documented in a digital identity acceptance statement, per SP 800-63-3 Section 5.5.

-### Credential or Authenticator Management to VoT
+### Authenticator Management to VoT

-800-63 authenticator management maps into the VoT component M using an alphabetic identifier.
+Authenticator lifecyle management, per 800-63B Section 6, maps into the VoT component M using an alphabetic identifier.
 Authenticator management method MAY be indicated using an alphabetic identifier.
 Multiple alphabetic identifiers MAY be used simultaneously.

 |Credential Management Method|Component Value|
 |:----:|:--:|